KomelT/IS-chat-app/README.md

 # D-real social app

-D real social app is written in .NET for an Information Systems class at the Faculty of Computer and Information Science University of Ljubljana. <br><br>
+D-real social app is written in .NET for an Information Systems class at the Faculty of Computer and Information Science University of Ljubljana. <br><br>
 The idea behind the app is to create a new social app that will not sell data and have an algorithmic content prediction.
 We want to create a social app where we will see posts from our real friends and not only conspiracy theory posts.

 ## Development running